tekknolagi/tekknolagi.github.com/_posts/2025-04-25-big-optimizer-sky.md

 ## Incremental improvements

+But first, an aside about e-graphs.

+Egraphs and rebuild

 ## Trust and verification

-But first, an aside about e-graphs.
+## Ownership and maintainership